toolboc/IntelligentEdgeHOL/README.md

 Edit `desired -> VideoSource` with the URL of another video.

-Right click anywhere in the Editor winow, then select `Update Module Twin`
+Right click anywhere in the Editor window, then select `Update Module Twin`

  It may take some time depending on the size of video, but new video should start playing in your browser.